-Whether through elected leaders, judges or legislatures, when most people consider terms like "State" or "government," they think of an agency which monopolizes the use of violence or force as an instrument by which sovereignty is instituted.
+Whether through prime ministers or presidents, judges or legislatures, or the democratic will of the mob, when most people think of terms like "State" or "government," they think of an agency which monopolizes the use of violence or force as an instrument by which sovereignty is instituted.
 Abraham, Moses, and Jesus preached a different kind of government based on the perfect law of liberty, both for its inhabitants and for the strangers in its midst.
-That government was first called Israel, where God prevailed, rather than where men exercised authority over your free choices as if they were gods or lawmakers.
+That government was first called Israel, where God prevailed, rather than where men exercised authority over your free choices as if they were gods or sovereign lawmakers.

-"For our conversation is in heaven; from whence also we look for the Saviour, the Lord Jesus Christ:" Philippians 3:20
+"For our conversation is in heaven; from whence also we look for the Saviour, the Lord Jesus Christ:" Philippians 3:20 politeuma from politeuomai; translated conversation but means 1) the administration of civil affairs or of a commonwealth 2) the constitution of a commonwealth, form of government and the laws by which it is administered 3) a state, commonwealth 3a) the commonwealth of citizens

-The word translated 'conversation' in Philippians 3:20 is from the Greek word politeuma29 meaning "the administration of civil affairs", a "form of government and the laws by which it is administered", and "a state".
+The word translated 'conversation' in Philippians 3:20 is from the Greek word politeuma meaning "the administration of civil affairs", a "form of government and the laws by which it is administered", and "a state".
 The word is a government term from the Greek politeuomai: